Tax reliefs for investment in UK businesses

 Relief is only available where the investee company is a trading company (or the holding company of a trading group).
 The general definition of ‘trading company’ applies here (where the trading company does not carry on substantial, broadly 20%, non-trading or investment type activities) and the additional exclusions which apply for EIS, SEIS and VCT reliefs are not in point.

-For Investors’ Relief to be available, the investor must not be a director or an employee of the company.
+For Investors’ Relief to be available, you must not be a director or an employee of the company.
 Limited exclusions apply where a business angel becomes an unpaid director following their investment, or where an individual becomes an employee more than 180 days after they make their investment (provided there was no reasonable prospect that this would happen at the point that the investment was made).

 Business Asset Disposal Relief (BADR) – previously called Entrepreneurs’ Relief